faranalytics/memoir/README.md

 `levelLogger.addHandler(handler)`
 - `handler` `memoir.MetadataHandler` A Memoir `Handler` that supports a `Metadata` argument.

-The LevelLogger implementation is unique in that it is assigned a `Level` in its constuctor or a `Level` is set using its `setLevel` method.
+> The LevelLogger implementation is unique in that it may be assigned a `Level` in its constuctor or a `Level` is set using its `setLevel` method.
 The `LevelLogger` will configure its interface according to the log `Level` it is set to.
 JavaScript's [optional chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining) operator can be used in order to only log messages that meet the specified `Level` constraint.
+This strategy is aimed at improving performance.

 ### memoir.MetadataHandler<MessageT, FormatT>()
 - Extends: <memoir.Handler>